CogFormer: Learn All Your Models Once: Experiments

 \paragraph{Conservative evaluation} To ensure comparative fairness, we first defined five practically relevant design configurations as testing points.
 Details of these design configurations can be found in \autoref{app:design-config}.
-For our baseline, we used the \texttt{BayesFlow} software \citep{kuhmichel2026bayesflow} to train separate flow matching architectures for each of the five design configuration over 1000 epochs, with 100 steps per epoch and 64 simulations per training step (i.e., batch size).
-These architectures also use a SetTransofmer \citep{lee2019set} as a summary network.
+For our baseline, we used the \texttt{BayesFlow} software \citep{kuhmichel2026bayesflow} to train separate flow matching architectures for each of the five design configurations over 1000 epochs, with 100 steps per epoch and 64 simulations per training step (i.e., batch size).
+These architectures also use a Set Transformer \citep{lee2019set} as a summary network.
 Additionally, we train CogFormer for each of the three model families ($\mathcal{F}$) and the model class ($\mathcal{C}$) over 5000 epochs, with 100 steps per epoch and 64 simulations per training step.
-Thus, the total training budgets for all levels of amortization is the same: 32,000,000 simulations.
-We evaluate sharpness metrics on 200 held-out simulations per configuration and compute the C2ST on pairs of posteriors obtained from a subset of 10 data sets.
-All network hyperparameters are listed in \autoref{app:hypers}.
+Thus, \textit{the total training budgets for all levels of amortization are the same}: 32,000,000 simulations.
+We evaluate sharpness metrics on 200 held-out simulations per configuration and compute the C2ST on pairs of posteriors obtained from a subset of 10 datasets.
+All network hyperparameters are listed in \autoref{app:cogformer-details}.

+\paragraph{Ablation studies} To comprehensively examine CogFormer's architecture, we also conducted a series of ablation studies (see results in~\autoref{app:ablations}).